Administrative Law

 2. Workplace Permit Violations

-Operating workplace without permit or contrary to permit:
+Operating a workplace without a permit or contrary to the terms of an existing permit can result in:

-In Antalya, delays or errors in permit process for cafes, restaurants, or facilities opened by many foreign investors are common.
+In Antalya, delays or errors in the permit process for cafes, restaurants, or facilities opened by foreign investors are common.

 3. Environmental Fines